 Click here for the latest trends, updates and insight on our blog page.

-The pharmaceutical industry is highly regulated, and the stakes can be high in the realm of pharmacy compliance.
-Whether you are a retail pharmacy or mail order pharmacy, 340B or other institutional pharmacy program, or a compounding pharmacy or pharmaceuticals wholesaler, the law firm of McBrayer has the experience and resources to protect your business.
+The pharmaceutical industry is highly regulated, and the stakes are high in the realm of pharmacy compliance.
+Whether you are a retail pharmacy or mail order pharmacy, 340B or other institutional pharmacy program, or a compounding pharmacy or pharmaceuticals wholesaler, the McBrayer law firm has the experience and resources to protect your business.

 Our lawyers focus on areas including:

 - Licensure: We help clients obtain federal and state licenses and registrations necessary to conduct their business.
-We also help pharmacy clients respond to inquiries, investigations and audits from the Drug Enforcement Administration (DEA) and Kentucky Board of Pharmacy and other state boards concerning licensure and registration issues.
+We also help pharmacy clients respond to inquiries, investigations and audits from the Drug Enforcement Administration (DEA), the Kentucky Board of Pharmacy and other state boards concerning licensure and registration issues.

 - Compliance: We help pharmacy clients structure their business activities to comply with federal and state fraud and abuse laws, health information privacy laws, and record-keeping and notification issues.

-- Reimbursements: We help pharmacy clients structure their business activities to comply with Medicare and Medicaid reimbursement requirements.
-We also review and negotiate pharmacy provider agreements and pharmaceutical supply agreements to help clients establish and protect reimbursement relationships.
+- Reimbursement: We help pharmacy clients structure their business activities to comply with Medicare and Medicaid reimbursement requirements.
+We also review and negotiate pharmacy provider agreements and pharmaceutical supply agreements to establish and protect reimbursement relationships.

-We understand the issues that pharmacies and pharmaceutical wholesalers face.
+We understand the issues that pharmacies and pharmaceutical companies face.
 Our attorneys represent national retail pharmacies and pharmaceutical wholesalers with respect to a variety of regulatory, compliance and transactional issues.
 With law offices in Lexington and Louisville and a government relations practice in Frankfort, our firm represents pharmaceutical clients throughout the United States.